• Jump To … +

 me.block.original_callback = me.callback

-Compile the block and any else
+Compile the block and any elses or else ifs.

 block_js = indent me.block.js()